nivaca/witrels/readme.md

 and output like `AAAD: 9.13%` means that in `9.13%` of all segments, the first three witnesses coincided, while they diverged from the last witness;
 and so on.

+## Usage

+- **Mode 1:** using the [data.lst](https://github.com/nivaca/witrels/blob/main/data.lst) file, which contains a list of URLs of valid TEI-XML files.
+  - The script will create a data directory (named after the XML prefix of the document), where the files will be downloaded and parsed.

+- **Mode 2:** if the data directory (`data/`) inside the projects folder exists, the script seeks for a set of valid TEI-XML files.
+  These files must be different witnesses of one same document, as explained above.

+For either case, simply run the script:

+> python witrels.py

+Output data is stored in the data directory.

 ## TODO